-Why Do Christians Celebrate Easter On Different Occasions?
+Why Do Christians Celebrate Catholic and Orthodox Easter On Different Occasions?

 Why is Orthodox Easter celebrated at a different date than Catholic Easter?
 Well, it is almost impossible to grasp the intricacies of a two-thousand-year-old religion, especially when there is so much controversy around it.
 There is an ocean of written information for those interested in more profound diggings, but I will attempt a simplified explanation.

 Christianity is not the first monotheistic religion.
-Allegedly, Zoroastrianism seems to be about 12.000 years old and had lasted a few thousand years (even until today in some areas).
+Allegedly, Zoroastrianism seems to be about 12.000 years old and has lasted a few thousand years (even until today in some areas).

 In contrast, Akhenaten’s attempt to impose a monotheistic religion by instating Ra as the sun god and the creator of the universe in ancient Egypt did not last after the pharaoh’s demise.